Compound engineering for the plan and review loop

 /plannotator-archive # browse saved plan decisions

-A hook picks up plans automatically when the agent enters plan mode — no manual export.
+A hook picks up plans automatically when the agent enters plan mode, so there is no manual export step.
 Margin comments come back as a follow-up prompt in the same session, so a note like “split this step into a separate PR” reaches the agent without you retyping anything.
 The archive keeps every annotated plan around, which turns the review pass into something you can revisit when a decision later looks wrong.

 How they compose